yayne30/Practice/todo_list/README.md

 - **Edit Task:** Users can edit an existing task by clicking the "Edit" button, modifying the task text, and saving the changes.
 - **Delete Task:** Users can delete a task by clicking the "Delete" button.

+## Usage
+Add a Task:

+Type your task into the input field.
+Click on the "Add task" button to add it to the list.
+Edit a Task:

+Click the "Edit" button next to the task you want to modify.
+Change the text in the input field that appears.
+Click "Save" to update the task.
+Delete a Task:

+Click the "Delete" button next to the task you want to remove from the list.

 ## Installation

 To get started with this Todo List application, follow the steps below: